AFL Commission: AFL role in national and international game development

 The AFL is administered by its commission of company directors, which sets policy and has directed the VFL/AFL (known then as the VFL) as the game's most professional league since December 1985.

-In 1993, the independent commissioners took over as the directors of the AFL from its former board of directors which had been appointed as delegates of it then 15 member clubs.
-Subsequently, the AFL member clubs voted the old system of appointment of directors out of existence, and a new Memorandum and Articles of Association were adopted for the AFL.
-In 1995 it took over the operations of the ANFC (see Principle 2 below).
+In 1993, the independent commissioners took over as the directors of the AFL from its Board of Directors, which had been appointed as delegates of its then 15 member clubs.
+The Board of Directors voted itself out of existence, and the AFL's then 15 member clubs also voted to abolish the old system of club appointment of directors and to adopt a new Memorandum and Articles of Association for the AFL.

-This was a significant change of power: between 1985 and 1993 the AFL had required explicit approval by a 75% vote of its member teams for major items such as further expansion, mergers, relocations, and major capital works.
+This was a significant change of power: between 1985 and 1993, the VFL/AFL had required explicit approval by a 75% vote of its member teams for major items such as further expansion, mergers, relocations, and major capital works.

+In 1995, the AFL took over the operations of the ANFC (see Principle 2 below).

 The AFL also created an international policy in 2005 and took over the operations of the International Australian Football Council.

-The AFL provides development funding for Australian state and international Australian Football bodies and leagues.
-As most of this funding is sourced the revenue and activities associated with the AFL competition, much of the funding is directed to the competition's developing markets.
-Semi-professional state competitions are generally self-sufficient, and receive a much lower percentage of the AFL's funding.
+Amateur and semi-professional Australian Football competitions across Australia are mostly self-sufficient from the AFL.
+These competitions, their clubs and teams often buy equipment and apparel that is AFL branded which provides revenue to the AFL.
+Some junior competitions pay to use the AFL proprietary Auskick program and junior clubs pay the AFL for give-away packs at AFL run promotions in their localities.

 The AFL has established a pathway that features junior Academies and scholarships from representational level up to its member clubs.
 The highest level is the AFL Academy, with academies for each state being managed by their respective AFL clubs and affiliated governing bodies.

-Between 2010 and 2021, the AFL spent between $6–38 million per annum (under 5% of total revenue) on game development grants globally (excluding a one-off COVID-19 Pandemic community football recovery package).
-With a new TV rights deal in 2022 and to help the game at the grassroots continue its recovery post COVID-19 Pandemic, the AFL increased its community grants to $67 million.
+Between 2010 and 2021, the AFL spent between $6–38 million per annum (under 5% of total revenue) on game development grants globally (excluding a one-off COVID-19 pandemic community football recovery package).
+With a new TV rights deal in 2022 and to help the game at the grassroots continue its recovery following the COVID-19 pandemic, the AFL increased its community grants to $67 million.